FESTIVAL DIRECTOR

 Karina is an Associate Professor at the University of East Anglia in Film and Media.
 Her academic research and publications have a focus on community and rural cinema exhibition with an emphasis on the social and cultural significance of collective film viewing practices.
 Prior to completing her PhD in 2012 Karina worked in various roles in the film industry in Australia including in development and production for Columbia TriStar and the Film Finance Corporation, and in research and policy for the Australian Film Commission and NSW Film and Television Office.

-Toby is Profesor Visitante at the Universidad Rey Juan Carlos.
-He just concluded two years at the Universidad Complutense de Madrid, and prior to that, was Stuart Hall Profesor de Estudios Culturales, Universidad Autónoma Metropolitana—Cuajimalpa, a Professor at the University of California Riverside for a decade and New York University for twelve years.
-The author and editor of over fifty books, Toby’s work has been translated into Spanish, Chinese, Portuguese, Japanese, Turkish, German, Italian, Farsi, French, Urdu, and Swedish.
-His works most relevant to the Festival include A COVID Charter, a Better World (2021), The Persistence of Violence: Colombian Popular Culture(2020), How Green is Your Smartphone? (co-authored, 2020), Greenwashing Culture (2018), Greenwashing Sport (2018), and Greening the Media (co-authored, 2012).
+Toby is Profesor Distinguido de Medios de Comunicación y Estudios Culturales, Instituto Tecnológico de Monterrey, campus Guadalajara, México.
+He was previously professor at Universidad Complutense de Madrid, Stuart Hall Profesor de Estudios Culturales, Universidad Autónoma Metropolitana—Cuajimalpa, a Professor at the University of California Riverside for a decade and New York University for twelve years.
+The author and editor of over fifty books, Toby’s work has been translated into eleven languages.
+Books most relevant to the Festival include A COVID Charter, a Better World (2021), The Persistence of Violence: Colombian Popular Culture(2020), How Green is Your Smartphone? (co-authored, 2020), Greenwashing Culture (2018), Greenwashing Sport (2018), and Greening the Media (co-authored, 2012).
 His website is www.tobymiller.org.

 FIONA GRAY